 On May 7, 2014 the debut album OCTOBERSONG was released worldwide by Give Records with digital distribution through The Orchard.
 It features eleven tracks written by Aaron Hendra.
 Although Hendra and Gonaway supplied all guitars and drums, a collection of other notable musicians added weight.
 Rami Jaffee (Foo Fighters, Wallflowers), Marcus Brown (Seal, Madonna) and Jamie Muhoberac provided piano, keyboards and B3 on many of the recordings while Bass contributions on several songs came from Paul Bushnell (Tim McGraw) and Dorian Heartsong.
 Another highlight came via tracks recorded years earlier by a special twenty-four peice ensemble of string players made up of members of the LA Philharmonic.
 These strings, preserved from original tracks and flown in to the new versions, were arranged and conducted by David Campbell and recorded by Allen Sides at former the Cello Studios in Hollywood.
 After a year and a half of production at Give Studios in Beverly Hills, mixing by Tom Lord-Alge at South Beach Studios followed and finally mastering by Ted Jensen at Sterling Sound, NYC brought the album to completion.

 At the end of 2013 Aaron and his wife Tiffany relocated to Dallas, TX, to be closer to family and friends.
 In January 2015, Tiffany was chosen to star as a key cast member in Bravo’s new Real Housewives of Dallas.
-With the series premiere on April 11, 2016, viewers will see inside Aaron and Tiffany’s world as they adjust and settle in to life in Dallas. http://www.bravotv.com/the-real-housewives-of-dallas/about
+Airing in 2016, viewers got a glimpse of Aaron and Tiffany’s world as they adjusted to life in Dallas. http://www.bravotv.com/the-real-housewives-of-dallas/about

 In 2010, Sam Childers, the man known as the MACHINE GUN PREACHER, visited Give Studios, in Los Angeles, in order to meet Aaron Hendra.
 Childers explained his remarkable transformation from violent, drug dealing criminal, to man of faith, and his ongoing battle to save children in one of the world’s most lawless areas.
 Childers and his organization, Angels of East Africa, provide shelter to children who have been rescued or who have escaped the likes of Joseph Kony, leader of Uganda’s Lord’s Resistance Army (LRA) in the war-torn areas of South Sudan and Northern Uganda.
 “I was so blown away by his story, I woke up that night dreaming the words to “One Man’s War.”